-13.1 The information that you provide to us will be collected and processed on our behalf by IBM Corporation (Watson Campaign Automation).
+13.1 The information that you provide to us will be collected and processed on our behalf by Acoustic (Acoustic Campaign).
 For the avoidance of doubt, we may also have access to this information.

 13.2 We may also share your information with service providers who work on behalf of SOLT for the performance of any contract we enter into with them or you, for example payment processing, printers and mailing houses, marketing agencies, database services, website hosting or email delivery service.

 - International Data Transfers

 14.3 Please contact us if you would like further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 15.1 Under certain circumstances you have rights under the UK data protection law in relation to your personal data as set out below.
 If you wish to exercise any such right in the appropriate circumstances, please contact us using the information provided above: